rhpvorderman/htspy/README.rst

 + Do not use Python's properties to disguise from the user when intensive calculation is taking place.
 Example: ``cigar`` is an array of 32-bit integers each of which encodes for an operation and a number.
-A conversion to tuples or string requires quite some examples.
+A conversion to tuples or string requires quite some calculations.
 Therefore ``cigar_as_string`` or ``cigar_as_tuples`` must be methods. ``mate_unmapped`` on the other hand may be a property attribute as it translates directly to a bit set in the BAM record.
-Even though it takes a (simple) calculation to present that bit as a Python boolean.
+It does not require calculation (merely a check if the bit is set).
 + Keep the API small.
 Having a gazillion methods on objects does not help with ease of programming.